9 Common CPAP Machine Side Effects & How To Fix Them

 Nasal congestion

-If you come across congestion when using CPAP, you are not alone; this is a common side effect.
+If you encounter congestion when using CPAP, you are not alone; this is a common side effect.
 Again, adding a humidifier to your therapy will help relieve congestion by creating a moist and warm airflow.

 For those prone to congestion, sinus and nasal care are essential.
 Nasal irrigation is a proven method of treating congestion, sinusitis, post-nasal drip and allergies.
 The SinuPulse nasal irrigator is simple to use and affordable.